jbculbertson/people-api/README.md

 # People Uploader API

-This is the repo for the node-powered People Uploader app.
+This is the repo for the node-powered People Uploader API.
 The People Uploader allows you to upload a list of your friends, attaching info to each person.
 The app stores your friends, and secures them behind a password protected login page.

 ## Project Description